dougbutner/awesome-web4/CONTRIBUTING.md

 -   Keep descriptions short and simple, but descriptive.
 -   End all descriptions with a **period**.
 -   Check your spelling and grammar.
--   Make sure your text editor is set to remove trailing whitespace.

 Ed